goabout/kustomize-sopssecretgenerator/README.md

 ## Installation

-**Note:** Exec plugins do not seem to work on Windows at the moment.
-See issues [goabout/kustomize-sopssecretgenerator#14](https://github.com/goabout/kustomize-sopssecretgenerator/issues/14) and [kubernetes-sigs/kustomize#2924](https://github.com/kubernetes-sigs/kustomize/issues/2924).

 Download the `SopsSecretGenerator` binary for your platform from the [GitHub releases page](https://github.com/goabout/kustomize-sopssecretgenerator/releases) and move it to `$XDG_CONFIG_HOME/kustomize/plugin/goabout.com/v1beta1/sopssecretgenerator`.
 (By default,